urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/1-arvo.md

 a Gall agent interact with these things?

-There are two basic ways of interacting with other parts of the system: by scrying them, and by passing them messages and receiving messages in response.
+There are two basic ways of interacting with other parts of the system: by scrying into them, and by passing them messages and receiving messages in response.
 There are also two basic things to interact with: vanes, and other agents.

 - Scries: The scry system allows you to access the state of other agents and